bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

   This template is merged with service-specific template, if defined.

 ## Anonymous Unsubscription
 For anonymous subscription, *NotifyBC* supports one-click opt-out by allowing unsubscription URL provided in notifications.
-To mitigate unsubscription made by unauthorized users, *NotifyBC* implemented and enabled by default two security measurements
+To thwart unauthorized unsubscription attempts, *NotifyBC* implemented and enabled by default two security measurements

 * Anonymous unsubscription request requires unsubscription code, which is a random string generated at subscription time.
 Unsubscription code reduces brute force attack risk by increasing size of key space.
 Without it, the attacker only needs to guess subscription id.
 * Acknowledgement notification - a (final) notification is sent to user acknowledging unsubscription, and offers a link to revert had the change been made unauthorized.